Code-Institute-Submissions/Trash-Tournaments/TESTING.md

 Notes:

-+ Through the use of vertical width in my font sizes and containers the site is responsive on all screen sizes I've tested personally.
-There may be slight issues on certain abstract displays; cinema screens etc that might need additional media queries as I experienced minor issues in the development of the project pertaining to content being too big for the viewport.
++ Through the use of vertical width in my font sizes and containers the site is responsive on all screen sizes that I've tested personally.
+There may be slight issues on certain abstract displays that might need additional media queries as I experienced minor issues in the development of the project pertaining to content being too big for the viewport.

 ### Browser Compatibility